MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/The-PowerShellTab-Object.md

 # Invoke a simple command on the other tab, in its own scope
 $psISE.PowerShellTabs[1].InvokeSynchronous('$x=1',$false)
-# You can switch to the other tab and type â€œ$xâ€ to see that the value is saved there.
+# You can switch to the other tab and type 'œ$x' to see that the value is saved there.

 # This example sets a value in the other tab (in a different scope)
 # and returns it through the pipeline to this tab to store in $a